-Desert Island Survival Is the first company to specialise in offering just Desert Island Survival courses.
-These are our values that sets us apart;
+Desert Island Survival specialise in offering just Desert Island Survival courses.
+These are the values that sets us apart;

-Fun is important.
+Fun is important!
 Our experiences are not just about survival training, we want this to be accessible to bushcraft novices and for you to really enjoy yourself.
 Be it Piña-coladas from fresh coconuts or beach games after dark, we ensure you will really enjoy this memorable experience.
-Though don’t get us wrong, this is by no means a beach party.
-It’s going to get increasingly tougher as the expedition goes on and many of our castaways says it was the hardest thing they have ever done in their life.
+Though don’t get us wrong, this is by no means a beach party vacation.
+It’s going to get increasingly tougher as the expedition progresses and many of our castaways says it was the hardest thing they have ever done in their life.

 We create an environment where you can learn and develop at your own pace, and in the direction you want.
 We ensure you are equipped with the top of the range tried and tested equipment and consider the little things, right down to ice cold drinks waiting on the boat when rescue arrives.

 Responsible travel, preservation and the protection of the pristine locations we operate in is of the utmost importance to us.
 We feel it is our duty to ensure these environments remain this way.
 With this in mind, when catching fish we are highly selective and ensure that we only take examples of adequate size and of sustainable species.
 We never catch more than we need to sustain the group and there is never by-catch.
 We ensure that we leave no trace of our being on the island and take time at the end of every expedition to deconstruct shelters and collect any litter we find washed up on the beach, particularly that which can be of harm to the local wildlife.
 In addition, we take pride in supporting the local economy, offering employment to those that need it most.